 Geysir

-One of the highlights of Iceland's Golden Circle, Geysir is home to geysers - yes, that's where we get the English word from! - which hurl boiling water up to 200 feet into the air.
+One of the highlights of Iceland's Golden Circle, Geysir is home to geysers - yes, that's where we get the English word from!
+They hurl boiling water up to 200 feet into the air.

-Along the Haukadalur valley lies one of the most active geothermal areas in Iceland, home to a number of geysers - including one called Geysir, which is where the English word originally comes from!
+Along the Haukadalur Valley lies one of the most active geothermal areas in Iceland, home to a number of geysers.
+This includes one called Geysir, which is where the English word originally comes from!
 While Geysir, which is said to be the first known to modern Europeans, has been inactive for some time, you're highly likely to see the nearby Strokkur erupt.

-Strokkur's eruptions of boiling water may not reach quite the same heights as the enormous Geysir - up to 230 feet, or 70 meters - but it hurls a steaming jet of water up to 100 feet (30 meters) into the air every six to ten minutes, making it an incredible spectacle.
+Strokkur's eruptions of boiling water may not reach quite the same heights as the enormous Geysirused to - up to 230 feet, or 70 meters - but it projects a steaming jet of water up to 100 feet (30 meters) into the air every six to ten minutes, making it an incredible spectacle.

 If you plan on visiting Geysir in winter, we recommend bringing crampons to enjoy the experience comfortably.